-Please join us at one or both times.
+Spring 2017, our Write-on-Site block time is Mondays and Fridays 9-12, except during Holidays.
+Please join us.
 Just bring your laptop to the Faculty Development Office (which can be found in the Booth Library Basement office 1116 below the north entrance).
 Check in, grab a cup of tea or coffee (sometimes we even have cookies) and start working.
 There is space to work either in the office or in Booth Library's hidden treasure, the Faculty Reading Room.

 For further information contact the Faculty Development Office at 581-7051.